 SSO SAML integration is available to all Knowledge Anywhere pricing plans - Launch, Express, Professional, and Enterprise.

-In this document, we will go through the steps needed to set up a SAML SSO on Knowledge Anywhere.
+In this article, we will go through the steps needed to set up a SAML SSO on Knowledge Anywhere.
 Most of the configuration work will need to be done on your IdP server (ex: Azure, Okta, etc.), but there is some information that will need to be input into Knowledge Anywhere to complete the setup.

 The following pieces of information are needed from your IdP service provider:

 To start the configuration, please login to the Administrative side of your Knowledge Anywhere LMS and go to Site > SAML Settings > Add New